oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
 Digest values are calculated using a hash function over the Disclosures, each of which contains a cryptographically secure random salt, the claim name (only when the claim is an object property), and the claim value.
 The Disclosures are sent to the Holder as part of the SD-JWT in the format defined in (#data_formats).
 When presenting an SD-JWT to a Verifier, the Holder only includes the Disclosures for the claims that it wants to reveal to that Verifier.

-An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.
+An SD-JWT MAY also contain cleartext claims that are always disclosed to the Verifier.

 ## Disclosing to a Verifier